 I don’t like comparing real VS ‘perfect’, because, to me, real IS perfect.
 So I’m using the word “flawless” here to talk about post-treatment.

-After taking & selecting the photographs and before showing them to you, professional photographers will import them in a software to make them look, well, professional :)
+After taking & selecting the photographs and before showing them to you, professional photographers will import them into a software to make them look, well, professional :)

 When a composite image is created (blending of 2 images), they also need to make sure that it is totally invisible.